A Rasmussen invariant for links in $\mathbb{RP}^3$: The -invariant for oriented links in

 The diagrams $D_1,D_2$ are identical outside of a small local picture; without loss of generality we may assume the two local pictures are

 with oriented resolutions also identical outside of the local pictures

-Note that we have drawn the inherited orientations, although these orientations are \emph{not} the ones we use in our set of resolution choices (recall that, after choosing a dividing circle $\mc{C}_i$, we use the alternating orientation $o_{\mc{C}_i}$ to make those choices).
+Note that we have drawn the inherited orientations, although these orientations are \emph{not} the ones we use in our set of auxiliary diagram choices (recall that, after choosing a dividing circle $\mc{C}_i$, we use the alternating orientation $o_{\mc{C}_i}$ to make those choices).
 Indeed these inherited orientations will play no role in the Reidemeister 1 setting, but will play a role when analyzing Reidemeister 2 and 3.

-We now let $\Gamma$ denote the connected component within $D_{2,o}$ of this local picture; thus $\Gamma$ is a circle in $\RP^2$.
+We now let $\Gamma$ denote the connected component within $D_{2,o}$ of the single strand present in the local picture above; thus $\Gamma$ is a circle in $\RP^2$.
 There are now two cases to consider.
 If the circle $\Gamma$ is local (contained in a disk in $\RP^2$), then the dividing circle $\mc{C}_2$ can be chosen entirely disjoint from this local picture.
 In this case, since $D_{1,o}$ is identical to $D_{2,o}$ away from this local picture, we can choose $\mc{C}_1=\mc{C}_2$ disjointly as well.

 On the other hand, if the circle $\Gamma$ is homologically essential, it must be chosen as $\mc{C}_2$.
 Once again, since $D_{1,o}$ is identical to $D_{2,o}$ outside of this local picture, this same circle must be essential in $D_{1,o}$ and we can again choose $\mc{C}_1=\mc{C}_2$.